 PORTABLE OXYGEN CONCENTRATOR FOR USE IN AIRCRAFT

-Check with your airline to make sure they will permit the use of your Inogen One.
+Check with your airline to make sure they will permit the use of your Inogen G5.
 Some airlines may not permit the use of portable oxygen concentrators like the Inogen One onboard their aircraft.
 You may also contact Oxygen Plus for assistance contact details can be found here.

 Arrange for a backup source of oxygen for use at your final destination.
 Your home healthcare provider will be able to help you coordinate your backup oxygen supply.